guihkx/com.teamshiginima.ShiginimaLauncher/README.md

 flatpak uninstall com.teamshiginima.ShiginimaLauncher
 ```

 Keep in mind that doing this **will not** remove any of your worlds/mods/shaders/whatever.
-They will be forever available on `~/.var/app/com.teamshiginima.ShiginimaLauncher/data/minecraft/`, unless you manually delete that folder.
+They will be forever available in `~/.var/app/com.teamshiginima.ShiginimaLauncher/data/minecraft/`, unless you manually delete that folder.

 ## Building & bundling (advanced)